 THE NEED FOR MORE FOSTER HOMES IS GREATER THAN EVER.
 OUR OFFICE IS OPEN.

-For over 30 years, Community Care Resources has been serving foster parents and children across Wisconsin with one goal in mind: Help children heal from significant trauma.
+For over 30 years, Community Care Resources has been serving foster parents and children across Wisconsin with one goal in mind: Help children heal from trauma.

 County foster agencies from all corners of Wisconsin have been referring foster children to CCR since 1989.
-We are proud to be a foster agency where hope and healing begin for children with trauma and sibling groups.
-The children we place have suffered abuse and/or neglect and makeup nearly 20% of the Wisconsin foster care system.
+We are proud to be a foster agency where hope and healing begin for children with trauma and for sibling groups.
+The children we place have suffered abuse and/or neglect and make up nearly 20% of the Wisconsin foster care system.
 Trauma-Informed Care and exceptional foster care support services are what set us apart from other private foster care agencies.

 Community Care Resources is one of the largest private foster agencies in Wisconsin, our foster parents reside in 35 counties and care for nearly 110 children.
 All of our foster parents participate in the children's individualized treatment plan and receive weekly in-home support to assist them in caring for children placed in their home.
 We provide training, licensing, continued education, and support services to each of our foster families.
 Support is why so many foster parents choose us and why seasoned foster parents transfer to us.